 Be sure to wear gloves and protective clothing while you are working with the stripper, as it can be harmful if it comes into contact with your skin.

 Once you have stripped off all of the old paint, you can move on to priming the cabinets and drawers.

 *At Tribble Painting, 95% of the kitchen cabinet projects we get are cabinets that are stained, therefore this step is unnecessary.
 We will assess the condition of the paint, but typically we will recommend new cabinets due to this process being time-consuming and cost-prohibitive.

-6. Prime the cabinets
+6. Prime the cabinet boxes

-7. Sand, caulk, and seal the cabinets
+7. Sand, caulk, fill, and seal the cabinets

 Finally, use a brush or roller to apply a thin layer of sealer to the cabinets.
 This will help to protect the paint job and keep the cabinets looking like new.